• Skip to primary navigation

 • 4 large eggs

-• ½ cup almond flour blanched finely ground
+• ½ cup almond flour - blanched, finely ground

-• ¼ cup parmesan dry-grated
+• ¼ cup parmesan - grated

-• 1 tablespoon fresh garlic minced
+• 1 tablespoon fresh garlic - minced

-• 1 teaspoon Diamond Crystal kosher salt
+• 1 teaspoon Diamond Crystal kosher salt - or ½ teaspoon of any other salt

 • ¼ teaspoon black pepper

-• ¼ cup chopped scallions white and green parts
+• ¼ cup chopped scallions - white and green parts

-• 8 oz kale leaves*
+• 8 ounces kale leaves

-• ¼ cup olive oil for frying
+• ¼ cup olive oil - extra-virgin, for frying

 Instructions

-• Place the eggs, almond flour, Parmesan, garlic, kosher salt, black pepper, and scallions in your food processor’s bowl.
+• Place the eggs, almond flour, parmesan, garlic, kosher salt, black pepper, and scallions in your food processor’s bowl.
 Briefly process to combine.

 • Add the kale gradually, about a quarter at a time, and process to combine.
 Use a rubber spatula to scrape the sides and bottom of the food processor bowl as needed.

 • Keep the cooked fritters on the prepared baking sheet in the warm oven while you add more oil to the pan and fry another batch.
+Serve the fritters immediately.

 Notes